 $ tail -f /var/log/apache2/error_logIf you make a configuration change, you can test its effectiveness by running this prior to attempting to reset the service.

 $ sudo apachectl configtestWhen you run this, you'll see a complaint about unknown ServerName.
-It can be ignored, but we'll fix it later.
+Fix this by editing the following file, making the change to the second entry:

 http://localhost/~LOGINUser directories are not enabled by default.
 To enable the Apache userdir module by: